monerobook/monerobook/chapters/glossary.md

 ## Difficulty

 The difficulty is a network parameter that impacts how long it will take miners to find new blocks, by raising or lowering the bar for hash value that must be satisfied to complete a block.
-If more miners join the network, the difficulty increases to prevent blocks from being discovered too quickly (and the converse if network hash rate drops)
+If more miners join the network, the difficulty increases to prevent blocks from being discovered too quickly (and the converse if network hash rate drops).

 ## Encryption